Commercial Real Estate Loan Prepayment Penalties

-The lender will calculate the remaining balance of the loan and the income that will be lost on that loan.
-By comparing the difference between the yield on the loan and the yield on a five year treasury note, the lender determines the penalty.
+The mortgage lender will calculate the remaining balance of the loan and the income that will be lost on that loan.
+By comparing the difference between the yield on the loan and the yield on a five year treasury note, the mortgage lender determines the penalty.

 The actual penalty is calculated as the present value of the difference between the two streams of payments.
 Thus, if the lender is going to get $30,000 less over five years, the present value is $23,800 and that is the amount the borrower will be expected to pay as the prepayment penalty.

 � You can avoid prepayment penalties by accepting a one year adjustable rate loan.
 These loans typically do not contain prepayment penalties.
 However, adjustable rate loans do provide additional risk for the borrower.

 � You can plan the term of the loan to coincide with divestiture plans.
 Thus, if you selling the property within five years you should have the loan mature in five years.

 � Your can request an assumption clause in the note.
 Most lenders will accommodate this request with the caveat that the new borrowers will have to qualify for the loan.
 The assumption of the loan means there would be no prepayment penalty.